 The connection between Hróðvitnir and the winter solstice can be seen in how the wolf represents darkness as the solstice marks the longest night of the year.

-The winter solstice also marks the Yuletide celebrations — many of which have survived and become part of Christmas — and the start of the sun’s return and gradual lengthening of the days, similar to Hróðvitnir eventually being defeated, letting the sun continue its journey.
+The winter solstice also marks the Yuletide celebrations and the start of the sun’s return and gradual lengthening of the days, similar to Hróðvitnir, to Fenris eventually being defeated, letting the sun continue its journey.